 The Jurassic Williamsonia plant from Yorkshire as described and illustrated by Young & Bird in 1822

 At first glance, the larger specimen (2) resembles the foliage of a modern cycad.
-Several others resemble the foliage of modern ferns and one strange fossil (6) superficially resembles a flower.
-The authors commented that this structure was 'apparently the head of the plant No. 2', a view that is still supported today.
+Several others are similar to the foliage of modern ferns and one strange fossil (6) superficially resembles a flower.
+The authors commented that this last structure was 'apparently the head of the plant No. 2', a view that is still supported today.

-In the section on 'VEGETABLE REMAINS' on page 183 of the book, the following account is given:
+In the section on 'VEGETABLE REMAINS' in the book, the following account is given:

 "Figures 2 and 6 of Plate II appear to belong to one plant ; the former being a leaf, somewhat imperfect, and the latter the head or fruit of the plant.
 The head is nearly entire, though depressed on the upper surface, and resembles that of the artichoke, cynara integrifolia, the covering, or calyx, consisting of numerous lanceolate and striated leaves, partly lying over one another, though not quite in the imbricated form.
 The correspondence of the leaves of the calyx, and some broken leaves adhering to the head, with the leaves or leafets in Fig. 2, appears to mark them out as belonging to one plant.
 Some imperfect stalks, in a decomposed state, which may have also appertained to this plant, have been found in the same place.
 In Fig. 6, may be seen the spot where the stalk has been attached to the head.
 The leaves of this singular plant often occur in the ironstone at Saltwick; but no other specimen of the head is known to have been found.
 The lanceolate leaves, or leafets, are often larger than those in Fig. 2; and generally present a convex surface, the middle of the leaf being raised.
 In correspondence with this, the underside of the leaves of the head are depressed in the middle."

-Two specimens in my collection, both found in the 20th century, match the examples described by Young and illustrated by Bird.
-They are from the same section of coast as those specimens and are shown below, with their current names of Zamites gigas and Williamsonia gigas.
+Two specimens shown below, both found in the 20th century, match the examples described by Young and illustrated by Bird.
+They are from the same section of coast as those specimens and are shown below with their current names of Zamites gigas and Williamsonia gigas.

 Zamites gigas foliage from the Aalenian Saltwick Formation, from a cliff fall near Whitby, North Yorkshire, 30 cm long, found 1988.